 A template for the staffing profile is available for education providers to complete.
-Use of this template is optional, and the information can be set out in a different format, as long as it includes the details identified in the expected information for Criterion 2.10.
-The same template can also be used for Criteria 3.7 and 5.4.
+15 Use of this template is optional, and the information can be set out in a different format, as long as it includes the details identified in the expected information for Criterion 2.11.
+The same template can also be used for Criteria 3.11 and 5.4.

-The Accreditation Committee does not assess against the threshold HES, but it expects the education provider to submit clear evidence that all staff with responsibilities for management and leadership of the unit/subject have:
+The Accreditation Committee does not assess against the threshold HES, but it expects the education provider to submit clear evidence that all staff with responsibilities for management and leadership of podiatry scheduled medicines education have:

-- a) knowledge of contemporary developments in podiatric therapeutics, which is informed by current and continuing scholarship or research or advances in practice - b) high-level skills in contemporary teaching, learning and assessment principles relevant to the unit/subject in podiatric therapeutics and the needs of particular student cohorts, and - c) a qualification relevant to their responsibilities at Master's level or higher, or equivalent relevant academic or professional or practice-based experience and expertise.
+- a) knowledge of contemporary developments in podiatry and/or podiatric surgery practice, which is informed by current and continuing scholarship or research or advances in practice - high-level skills in contemporary teaching, learning and assessment principles relevant to podiatry practice and/or podiatric surgery, their role, modes of implementation and the needs of particular student cohorts, and - c) a qualification in a relevant discipline at least one level higher than the unit/subject, or equivalent relevant academic or professional or practice-based experience and expertise.